bleonheart/bleonheart.github.io/docs/Creations/creations.md

 ### Walk Types

 **Description**:

-Adds various walking styles or speeds for players (e.g., limp, crouched walk, etc.).
+Adds various walking speeds and styles for players, each with a distinct movement speed and animation.

-**Features**:

-- Multiple walk styles selectable via menu or command.
-- Could tie into injury system or roleplay scenarios.

 **Video**: